 How to find support as a single parent by choice

 Pursuing solo parenthood can be challenging.
 Some single parents by choice find community and resources through social media.
 Platforms like TikTok and YouTube have given people of all backgrounds the platform to share their personal stories and support others with similar experiences.
 Leaning on your family, friends, and even your employer will be critical to succeeding on a journey to single parenthood as well.
-You can also check out the following support groups for single parents by choice.
+You can also check out the following single parent by choice support groups.

 - Mocha SMC: Founded by two Black single mothers by choice to support other women of color who are choosing to become moms.